colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-1-10-Threshold-Development.markdown

 In this training cycle I have already run the 3 mile, 2 mile, 1 mile workout in splits of 14:43, 9:36, and 4:30.
 During the mile, I had a friend help on the last lap and managed to close in a 62.XX.
 That was a solid workout.
 I have also already run a 6 mile Threshold run in 29:54.
 Finally, I have also run 16x200m in an average of 28.5.
 The steps may be small, but they will add up over time.

 My training must get faster over the next couple of months, but I need to do so in a smart and methodical way.
 I have learned through overtraining and burnout that I must progress my training slowly and consistently, rather than all at once.
 It will take some of my statistical background, setting my ego aside, and frequent consultation with my college coach.
-We can get it done.
-I am excited.
+We can get it done, and I am excited.

-I'm going to take these lines to thank my mom.
-My mom has been instrumental in my athletic development over the years.
-Many times, I have wanted to quit running altogether.
-She has helped me through the darkest days, and given me so much valuable advice that I am currently processing and will learn from in the future.
-She has also helped over the last couple of months to tailor my training to my own strengths.
-She has amazing perspective.
-Thank you.
+I've found that a 14-day cycle works best for me.
+I combine a 6 mile threshold run, a repetition workout at 3k, 5k, or mile pace, and a long continuous hill run.
+I also do 30-60 second hill reps, and one long run of 15-20 miles, depending on where I am in training.

 My sights are set on a sub-30 minute 10K, sub-14 5k, and a sub-4 minute mile.